rphang/evilBPF/src/ssl_sniffer/README.md

 As we don't really know how big the SSL/TLS traffic is, going for size defined structures is not a good idea as we may either waste space for small packets or truncate big packets.
 To avoid this, `ssl_sniffer` uses a ring buffer and transfers the data from the kernel to the user space through chunks of constant size.
 These chunks are then reassembled in the user space to get the full packet (TODO).

 > [!NOTE]
-> This is an implementation of [Google's Chunking Trick](https://lpc.events/event/11/contributions/938/attachments/909/1788/BPF_Security_Google.pdf) at the [Linux Plumbers Conference 2021](https://lpc.events/2021/).
+> This contains an implementation of [Google's Chunking Trick](https://lpc.events/event/11/contributions/938/attachments/909/1788/BPF_Security_Google.pdf) at the [Linux Plumbers Conference 2021](https://lpc.events/2021/).